yb66/NewAge/README.markdown

     NewAge("72 y 6m").to_s #=> "72 years 6 months"
     NewAge("72 y 6m").to_s( "%d YEARS" ) #=> "72 YEARS"

+    puts NewAge "12.5"     #=> 12 years 5 months
+    # No, I don't think it should be 6 months.

+    puts NewAge "12.11"    #=> 12 years 11 months
+    puts NewAge "12 11"    #=> 12 years 11 months
+    puts NewAge "12-11"    #=> 12 years 11 months
+    puts NewAge "12"       #=> 12 years 0 months
+    puts NewAge "12 m"     #=> 0 years 12 months

 There's nothing but years and months as that is all I need for now.
+The validation is not very strict, just enough to let two numbers in that are recognised as a year and a month.
+Don't push it.

 ## Licence ##